 All applicants must enrol with the University online to be considered for this course.

 Registration is in two stages:

 For further enrolment information please contact Maria.firstname.lastname@example.org ph 04-9186511

-For academic advice please contact Fiona.email@example.com Senior Lecturer and Clinical Psychologist at Department of Psychological Medicine, Otago University Wellington.
+For academic advice please contact Fiona.email@example.com Senior Lecturer and Clinical Psychologist in the Department of Psychological Medicine, University of Otago, Wellington.